sftpgo/docs/docs/tutorials/eventmanager-approval.md

 The uploader can list `/inbox` (required for the WebClient to navigate into the folder) and upload new files into it, but cannot download, delete, rename, or overwrite.
 Files become read-only from the uploader's point of view as soon as the upload completes — they appear in the listing but no further action is possible on them.

+Clients that set the file timestamp after an upload, such as WinSCP or `sftp -p`, need the `chtimes` permission too, or `setstat_mode` set to `1` in the `common` section of the configuration.

 In the **ACLs** section, restrict sharing:

 - **Web client options**: enable `shares-disabled`.